dmitrysamodurov/Aspose.Email-Documentation/python-net/developer-guide/working-with-outlook-storage-files-ost-or-pst/working-with-contacts-in-pst-file/_index.md

 1. Browse the Contacts folder.
 1. Get the contents of the Contacts folder to get the message collection.
 1. Loop through the message collection.
-1. Call the PersonalStorage.ExtractMessage() method to get the contact information in the MapiContact class.
+1. Call the PersonalStorage.extract_message() method to get the contact information in the MapiContact class.
 1. Use the MapiContact class different properties to access the contact information.

 The program below loads a PST file from disk and saves all the contacts to vCard (VCF) format.
 The VCF files can then be used in any other program that can load the standard vCard contact file.
 If you open any VCF file in Microsoft Outlook, it looks like the one in the below screenshot.